The Police Vehicle in Your Rearview Mirror

 - Reinstatement fee: $275

-- Criminal record: A permanent criminal record, which can impact employment, travel (including to the US), and immigration status
+- Criminal record: permanent, with impact on employment, travel to the US, and immigration status

-- License suspension: A longer license suspension is likely in addition to the initial administrative one
+- Licence suspension: a further suspension beyond the initial administrative one

-- Mandatory programs: Participation in a Back on Track program or mandatory alcohol counseling
+- Mandatory programs: Back on Track or mandatory alcohol counselling

 - What should I do after being charged?

 - Get legal advice immediately.
-Early strategy and disclosure requests can significantly affect the outcome.
+Early strategy and disclosure requests significantly affect outcomes.
 Call 416-297-7200.